Aviator Signal Bots and Groups: A Complete Scam Guide

 - The crash point for round N has zero correlation with rounds N-1, N-2, or any previous round

-- The SHA-256 hash function produces uniformly distributed outputs
+- The SHA-256 hash function produces uniformly distributed outputs that are indistinguishable from true randomness

-Think of it like flipping a fair coin: getting 10 heads in a row does not make tails more likely on the 11th flip.
-Each flip is independent, and so is each Aviator round.
+Think of it like flipping a perfectly fair coin: getting 10 heads in a row does not make tails more likely on the 11th flip.
+Each flip is completely independent, and so is each Aviator round.
+The probability formula P(crash >= x) = 0.97/x applies identically to every single round regardless of what happened before.

 How Signal Scams Operate